ucb-bar/dsptools/README.md

 **For a additional, more detailed description of the Numeric classes in dsptools: see [The Numbers ReadMe](https://github.com/ucb-bar/dsptools/blob/master/src/main/scala/dsptools/numbers/README.md)**

-A generic function in scala is defined via
+A generic function in scala is defined like so:

 ```def func[T](in: T): T```